 In Carleton-sur-Mer (Gaspésie), you can go sea fishing with Pêche Sportive Baie-des-Chaleurs.
 Excursions are offered at different times of the day (from sunrise to sunset), depending on the fish you’re trying to catch: mackerel, plaice or striped bass.
-This last species is very sought after, since it’s known to be as aggressive as salmon!
+This last species is very sought after since it’s known to be as aggressive as salmon!
 You’ll appreciate the spacious boat, adapted to sea fishing, as well as the guides’ helpful tips.

 In Côte-Nord, you can visit the Ferme Mariculture Purmer in the Sept Îles Archipelago to learn about seafood farming.
 Located on Grosse-Boule Island, the farm grows mussels, scallops and a few varieties of edible algae.
 Take part in this agrotourism adventure where you will have the opportunity to learn about fascinating aquaculture techniques as well as taste the farm’s succulent products!

 Anchored in the middle of the Gulf of St. Lawrence, the Îles de la Madeleine archipelago is renowned for its delicious seafood.
-Head out in a boat with the Les Cultures du Large team to visit a shellfish farm located 7 km (4 mi.) from the Cap-aux-Meules wharf.
-This is your opportunity to learn more about farming mussels, oysters and scallops at sea and in lagoons!
+Head out in a boat with the Les Cultures du Large team to visit a shellfish farm located 7 km (4 mi.) off the Cap-aux-Meules wharf.
+This is your opportunity to learn more about farming mussels, oysters and scallops both at sea and in lagoons!